pranavmarjara/MedMaster/replit.md

 - **Recharts**: Medical data visualization and charting
 - **Lucide React**: Medical and general iconography

 The application is designed to be deployed on Replit with PostgreSQL database provisioning.
-The VibeyBot JSON brain operates entirely within the application using local medical rules configuration.
+The VibeyBot AI intelligence operates entirely within the application using local medical reasoning algorithms.